 I was 18 and unsure of the path ahead – all I knew is I had to take it.
 I was looking for something I hadn’t found.
-Then the gate opened and I boarded.
+Then the gate opened, and I boarded.

 There is fear.
-It’s the fear that they don’t know the extent of my love for them.
+It’s the fear that my babies don’t know the extent of my love for them.
 The fear that anything may harm them is a fear bigger than my body can hold.
 How can a little person the size of a burrito make me more fearful than climbing a volcano?

 No matter where they go, I’ll always be there with open arms to welcome them home and to pick up the pieces of their broken hearts.
 I’ll kiss away their mistakes and love them fiercely when the world seems against them.

 I’ll do this because they are my heart, my travels gave them to me, and in turn, they became my biggest adventure.